eleuzun/TestCases/README.md

 **Expected Result:**

-The response is valid and and all the keys are correct.
+The response is valid and and all the keys have the correct value.

 **Test Data:**